ali4zimi/challenge_2/README.md

 - **Bombs**: The player can place bombs, and after a countdown, they explode, clearing blocks and damaging enemies.
 - **Explosions**: Explosions propagate in all directions, affecting the surrounding tiles.
 - **Enemies**: Enemies appear on the map and are destroyed by explosions.
-- **Items**: Various power-ups, such as bomb range increases and speed boosts, are scattered around the map.
+- **Items**: Various power-ups, such as bomb range increases, speed boosts, and magic power are scattered around the map.

 - **Voice Command**: